 This is a blog and a website.

 The blog is a space for my thoughts about the issues and areas that I am exploring in my work and reading.
-Since moving away from a full-time corporate role into a portfolio of roles in 2016 I have had the time and freedom to write a bit more, and much wider range fo experiences to feed my thinking.
+Since moving away from a full-time corporate role into a portfolio of roles in 2016 I have had the time and freedom to write a bit more, and much wider range of experiences to feed my thinking.

 The non-blog part of the website gives me an opportunity to position my portfolio of activity to help the portfolio to grow, with people who don’t yet know me, or know me for one specific thing only.
-That part is a bit “sales-y” but I think it probably has to be.

 Since early 2016, I have built and continue to develop a portfolio of activities, with organisations and people that I can relate to.
 I’m at my happiest when I’m making an intervention that has a lasting impact in quite short bursts of my input, whether as a non-executive on a board, doing a piece of very high impact advisory (such as a quick review which makes recommendations that improve the performance of an organisation for years to come), or as a coach, helping lift an individual’s performance in ways that benefit them and those who work with them and receive the fruit of their labours, for the future.
 So the underpinning theme of the portfolio is to achieve high leverage of my experience to date, to help people and organisations who do things that I care about.